rladies/spain_nightingale/README.md

 To commemorate the 200th anniversary of the birth of [Florence Nightingale](https://es.wikipedia.org/wiki/Florence_Nightingale), pioneer of modern statistics and epidemiology, and the first woman admitted to the [Royal Statistical Society](https://es.wikipedia.org/wiki/Royal_Statistical_Society), the [Rladies](https://rladies.org/) Spain organization (nodes of Barcelona, Madrid, and Bilbao), in collaboration with the [Spanish Biometric Society](http://www.biometricsociety.net/) and the [Catalan Statistical Society](http://soce.iec.cat/) are pleased to announce the data analysis competition: **“200 YEARS OF FLORENCE NIGHTINGALE”**.

-The competition **aims to analyze [the data set that Florence Nightingale used to determine the causes of death of the British Army during the Crimean War**](https://github.com/rladies/spain_nightingale/blob/master/datos_florence.xlsx), and which served to analyze the factors associated with high mortality and to reduce it significantly.
+The competition aims to analyze [the data set that Florence Nightingale used to determine the causes of death of the British Army during the Crimean War](https://github.com/rladies/spain_nightingale/blob/master/datos_florence.xlsx), and which served to analyze the factors associated with high mortality and to reduce it significantly.

 ## ELIGIBILITY CRITERIA
 Teams with a maximum of 3 people, and who meet the **following conditions, may be eligible for this award**: